-What worries the aviation MRO companies today?
+What worries aviation MRO players today?
+[Q4 2023 update]

 Rising material and labor cost